Merkoba/Effer/README.md

 It goes into an alternative screen to not flood your terminal.

+Notes can be swapped.

+The number of displayed notes per page can be configured.

+All notes can be shown at once.

+Arguments allow the program to just output note terminal (with the correct password).
+This allows piping output to other programs like grep.

 # About Security

 This is not to be taken as a real security tool.
 The encryption is relatively weak.